 Fortunately, not all dreamers submit to this fear.
 This is something more commonly experienced initially.

 When you begin going through enough failures, you begin to realize that they aren’t as bad as you always thought they were.
-That in fact, they reveal a lot of important truth.
+That in fact, they reveal a lot of important truths.

 If I fail to make millions of dollars on my first 2 games… well then, it’s only clear that I’m still hanging around in the amateur lounge.
 There is something about me that needs to improve.
 Is it the games themselves or my marketing efforts that aren’t producing the results I want?